CORaptor/CodeSamples/README.md

-# CodeSamples
+Author: Kamil Krawczyk

-An example class from the RTS project I am working on
+The repository contains an example class (Building) from an RTS project I'm currently working on in Unreal Engine 5